Treatment & Care

 How much does therapy cost?

-Depending on the type of your treatment plan and the specialty of the therapist/s you are seeing, (counseling vs. Medication management vs. Psychological Assessments) cost will vary.
+Depending on the type of your treatment plan and the specialty of the therapist/s you see, (Counseling vs. Medication Management vs. Psychological Assessments) cost will vary.

 Once your initial assessment is complete you will receive a comprehensive treatment plan, schedule, and cost before proceeding.